SkylineCommunications/dataminer-docs/develop/TOOLS/NuGet/Run_Time_Assembly_Binding.md

 1. `C:\Skyline DataMiner\ProtocolScripts\DllImport`
 1. `C:\Skyline DataMiner\Files`
 1. `C:\Skyline DataMiner\ProtocolScripts`
-1. The directory of an assembly mentioned in the in the [Param type="ref"](xref:DMSScript.Script.Exe.Param-type) tags of the Automation scripts.
+1. The directory of an assembly mentioned in the [Param type="ref"](xref:DMSScript.Script.Exe.Param-type) tags of the Automation scripts.

 As mentioned in section <xref:Compilation_Time_Assembly_Binding>, the manifest of a compiled assembly denotes the name and version of any assemblies it has a direct dependency on.
 At run-time, when the .NET runtime is about to execute code from such a referenced assembly, the runtime will try to find and load that assembly.